yoda-pa/yoda/README.md

 - [WhoIs](https://www.whois.com): Used for getting information about domains.

 ## Contribute, you must
 Please refer to the [contributing guidelines](https://github.com/yoda-pa/yoda/blob/master/.github/CONTRIBUTING.md) for contributing to this project.
+This project was made possible by contributions from [many awesome people](https://github.com/yoda-pa/yoda/graphs/contributors).

 ## In the news
 - [ostechnix](https://www.ostechnix.com/yoda-the-command-line-personal-assistant-for-your-linux-system/)